M999-999/ssm/README.md

 - Suggest what will be your silver bullet, concerns while you're reviewing this part of the software that you need to make sure is being there.
 - What the production-readiness criteria that you consider for this solution

-`
-Absolute minimum is being there:
-Source code,
-Tests code,
-Maven,CI\CD, Docker etc scripts.

-Nevertheless,
-the Production-readiness criteria list is not so short.
-Below is the Production-readiness criteria list but it is not complete and could be updated.
-1.Correctly implemented business requirement (or fix reported\discovered issue) ( User Acceptance that system meets all required needs, Passed all quality tests related to functionality requirements.)
-2.Use best practice in implementing solution (appropriate patterns etc) 3.Comply Project coding standards (naming convention\formatting style\documentation(comments)) 4.Comply Project logging & monitoring standards ( Kibana, DataDog, Relic etc.)
-5.Pass automatic CI review (Travis CI etc).
-6.Covered by tests according Project policy.
-7.Pass automated tests.
-8.Pass team member code review.
-9.Pass vulnerability security review & testing (Veracode, Codacy, Sonarqube) (Security Review includes completed and mitigated Vulnerability Scans and if required Penetration tests) -Injection
---XML Injection (aka Blind XPath Injection)
---‘NoSQL injection’
---‘SQL Injection’
--Broken authentication
--Sensitive data exposure
--Cross-site scripting (XSS)
--Insecure deserialization.
-10.Pass dependencies vulnerabilities check (not used components with known vulnerabilities) 11.Validate Docs\Readme etc documentation related to this solution is up to date 12.Check that Production environments properly configured and tested 13.Check that Hardware/software requirements documented 14.Check that Problem resolution process (troubleshooting) in place 15.Privacy & Regulatory data have been identified and system complies with privacy and regulatory requirements.
-16.Problem resolution process (troubleshooting) in place 17.Check that Synthetic transactions/ smoke tests complete `
+>Absolute minimum is being there:
+>- Source code,
+>- Tests code,
+>- Maven,CI\CD, Docker etc scripts.
+>
+>Nevertheless
+>
+>Production-readiness criteria list is not so short.
+>Below is the Production-readiness criteria list but it is not complete and
+>could be updated.
+> 1. Correctly implemented business requirement (or fix reported\discovered issue)
+>	( User Acceptance that system meets all required needs,
+>	  Passed all quality tests related to functionality requirements.)
+> 2. Use best practice in implementing solution (appropriate patterns etc)
+> 3. Comply Project coding standarts (naming convention\formatting style\documentation(comments))
+> 4. Comply Project logging & monitoring standarts ( Kibana, DataDog, Relic etc.)
+> 5. Pass automatic CI review (Travis CI etc).
+> 6. Covered by tests according Project policy.
+> 7. Pass automated tests.
+> 8. Pass team member code review.
+> 9. Pass vulnerability security review & testing (Veracode, Codacy, Sonarqube) (Security Review includes completed and mitigated Vulnerability Scans and if required Penetration tests)
+>   - Injection
+>	 - XML Injection (aka Blind XPath Injection)
+>	 - ‘NoSQL injection’
+>	 - ‘SQL Injection’
+>	- Broken authentication
+>	- Sensitive data exposure
+>	- Cross-site scripting (XSS)
+>	- Insecure deserialization.
+> 10. Pass dependencies vulnerabilities check (not used components with known vulnerabilities)
+> 11. Validate Docs\Readme etc documentation related to this solution is up to date
+> 12. Check that Production environments properly configured and tested
+> 13. Check that Hardware/software requirements documented
+> 14. Check that Problem resolution process (troubleshooting) in place
+> 15. Privacy & Regulatory data have been identified and system complies with
+>privacy and regulatory requirements.
+> 16. Problem resolution process (troubleshooting) in place
+> 17. Check that Synthetic transactions/smoke tests complete

 **Third Part (Optional but a plus):**
 Another Team in the company is building another service, This service will be used to provide some statistics of the employees, this could be used to list the number of employees per country, other types of statistics which is very vague at the moment.